CeLuigi/python-scopus/index.md

 The easiest way of installing PyScopus is to use `pip`:

 {%highlight bash%}
-$ pip install pyscopus
+$ pip install python-scopus
 {%endhighlight%}

  or `easy_install`

 {%highlight bash%}
-$ easy_install pyscopus
+$ easy_install python-scopus
 {%endhighlight%}

 ##### 2. Manual installation

-You can also to to the project's <a href="https://github.com/zhiyzuo/python-scopus" target="_blank">GitHub homepage</a> or <a href="https://pypi.python.org/pypi/python-scopus/" target="_blank">PyPI page</a> and download the `python-scopus-0.7.0.tar.gz`.
+You can also to to the project's <a href="https://github.com/zhiyzuo/python-scopus" target="_blank">GitHub homepage</a> or <a href="https://pypi.python.org/pypi/python-scopus/" target="_blank">PyPI page</a> and download the `python-scopus-0.7.1.tar.gz`.
 Then type the following commands in order:

 {%highlight bash%}
-$ tar -zxvf python-scopus-0.7.0.tar.gz
+$ tar -zxvf python-scopus-0.7.1.tar.gz
-$ cd python-scopus-0.7.0
+$ cd python-scopus-0.7.1
 $ python setup.py install
 {%endhighlight%}